vikaskushwaha9oct/intstar/README.md

 1) _io_ defines switches for AI to interact with its environment.

 2) _quantifier_ defines switches to quantify structural properties of measurement sets.
 They help us define optimization problems that the solvers should try to solve.
+Read more [here](intstar-ai/src/main/kotlin/intstar/ai/quantifier/README.md).

 3) _solver_ defines switches to solve various optimization problems.